Best Riding Lawn Mower Reviews 2025

 Exmark Lazer Z Series Deisel Zero Turn Lawn Mowers

 When it comes to maintaining large areas where you need a cleaner cut than a bush hog leaves behind, there are a few large-deck options.
-So, leading the pack in size (and its robust professional resume), the Exmark Lazer Z Deisel is my choice as the best riding lawn mower for large properties.
+So, leading the pack in size (and its robust professional resume’), the Exmark Lazer Z Deisel is my top choice if you need a riding lawn mower for large properties.

 When I say large, I mean it.
 The Lazer Z diesel line includes 60, 72, and 96-inch options along with a monstrous 144-inch model.
 And get this: Exmark rates the largest mower’s cutting rate at up to 11.5 acres per hour!
 In terms of productivity, that’s going to be tough to beat.